 • What is QDRO Solutions, LLC?

 We are a retirement or pension division consulting firm, operated by an experienced Family Law attorney with the very able support of others, as set forth above.
 QDRO Solutions, LLC prepares retirement and pension division Orders for all types of Plan – corporate, military, civil service, etc. We draft QDRO's, send them to the Plan for pre-approval before a Judge signs them, where the Plan allows this, and make amendments required by the Plan, until the QDRO accomplishes the party (or parties') intention or the Court's decision and is accepted by the Plan.
-Please note that we do not appear in Court, offer expert testimony or renegotiate settlements, except as set out hereafter.
+Please note that we do not appear in Court, offer professional testimony or renegotiate settlements, except as set out hereafter.
 Accordingly, all of our work is done on a fixed fee basis of $760.00 per QDRO.

 • How is QDRO Solutions Different From Other Firms?